Riley Odoms

 Riley Mackey Odoms (born March 1, 1950) is an American former professional football player who was a tight end for the Denver Broncos of the National Football League (NFL).
 He played college football at the University of Houston, where he had a highlight year in 1971 with 45 catches for 730 yards and eight touchdowns after playing sparingly the two seasons prior.

 Odoms played his entire NFL career with Denver.
-He was drafted fifth overall in the 1972 NFL draft, which tied him with Hall of Famer Mike Ditka for the highest drafted tight end ever in the NFL draft.
+He was drafted fifth overall in the first round of the 1972 NFL draft, which tied him with Hall of Famer Mike Ditka for the highest drafted tight end ever in the NFL draft.
 That record stood for 49 years until the 2021 NFL draft, where University of Florida TE Kyle Pitts was selected fourth overall by the Atlanta Falcons.

 Odoms was a four-time Pro Bowl selection and was a two-time All-Pro.
 He finished his career with 396 receptions for 5,755 yards and 41 touchdowns.

 Odoms is the grandson of Baseball Hall of Famer Biz Mackey.

 Odoms was inducted into the Broncos' Ring of Fame in 2024.